Imperative process algebra and models of computation: Introduction

 \section{Introduction}

-Central in a model of computation are the computational processes considered.
-Computational processes are processes that solve some computational problem.
+A computational process is a process that solves a computational problem.
 A computational process is applied to a data environment that consists of data organized and accessible in a specific way.
-Well-known examples of data environments are the tapes of Turing machines and the memories of random access machines.
-The application of a computational process to a data environment effects a transformation of the data environment.
-The initial data environment represents an instance of the computational problem that is solved by the process and the final data environment represents the solution of that instance.
-A computational process is divided into simple steps, each of which depends on and affects only a small portion of the data environment to which the process is applied.
+Well-known examples of data environments are the tapes found in Turing machines and the memories found in random access machines.
+The application of a computational process to a data environment yields another data environment.
+The data environment to which the process is applied represents an instance of the computational problem that is solved by the process and the data environment yielded by the application represents the solution of that instance.
+A computational process is divided into simple steps, each of which depends on and has an impact on only a small portion of the data environment to which the process is applied.

 A basic assumption in this paper is that a model of computation is fully characterized by: (a)~a set of possible computational processes, (b)~for each possible computational process, a set of possible data environments, and (c)~the effect of applying such processes to such environments.
 The set of possible computational processes is usually given indirectly, mostly by means of abstract machines that have a built-in program that belongs to a set of possible programs which is such that the possible computational processes are exactly the processes that are produced by those machines when they execute their built-in program.
-Clearly, the abstract machines with their built-in programs emphasize the mechanical nature of the possible computational processes.
+The abstract machines with their built-in programs emphasize the mechanical nature of the possible computational processes.
 However, in this way, details of how possible computational processes are produced become part of the model of computation.
 To the best of my knowledge, all definitions that have been given with respect to a model of computation and all results that have been proved with respect to a model of computation can do without reference to such details.